inboundnow/retired-leads/readme.txt

 * Easy to use CRM interface.
 * Extend functionality with 3rd party extensions.
 * Sync your leads with a third party CRM like salesforce.com, Zoho or sugarCRM.
+* Integrate with 39+ Email service providers for Email Autoresponder Campaigns
+* Integrate with 36+ CRM providers for easy lead management

 This plugin is form agnostic meaning it will work with any almost any form system you use.